As a blogger, you have surely heard of the AdSense program from Google, which is one of the best contextual advertisement programs available.

 You will receive an AdSense Pin by mail once you reach the threshold of $10.
 You need to add the pin to your AdSense account.

-You will start receiving payment once your AdSense account reaches the $100 threshold.
+You will receive payment once your AdSense account reaches the $100 threshold.

-You should read this guide to learn about enabling direct bank deposit for your AdSense account.
+You should read this guide to learn about enabling direct bank deposits for your AdSense account.

 - For Indian site owners, read: